 At the time of writing this report, it is uncertain whether the reprehensible actions represent a few individuals circumventing internal rules and regulations, if they reflect a pervasive company culture, or if they have been downright approved from top management.

-As of April 2019, no decisive new information has been published.
-Hence, we have still not reached a conclusion beyond the fairly obvious assessment that the company must be kept on our observation list.
+After April 2019, no decisive new information has been published.
+Hence, we are not closer to a conclusion beyond the fairly obvious assessment that the company must be kept on our observation list.